Essential Question: How is Earth's climate connected to its geological, biological and cultural systems?

 The proto-Earth formed from the bits and pieces of an ancient star that went supernova and exploded, spewing forth its periodic table mixture of stellar guts.
 As these bits of stardust were drawn together by their mutual gravitational attraction, they clumped and grew larger in snowball fashion.

+And just as occurs in the present day ocean and atmosphere, the denser materials in the hot, molten Earth settled in the center of the planet while less dense matter was rafted upwards toward the surface.
 Heat created by enormous pressure, radioactive decay and chemical changes in the interior of the Earth caused gases to erupt from the surface of the slowly cooling planet, much in the manner as they do today from volcanoes, geysers and hydrothermal vents.

 The early Earth lacking a protective magnetic shield at the time, lighter gases like Hydrogen and Helium were blow away by the intense solar winds.
 Those gases with sufficient mass to be captured by Earth's gravity clung to the surface of the planet, creating a dense early atmosphere of water vapor, carbon dioxide and ammonia, among others - greenhouse gases.
 No free Oxygen yet.
 Sound nice?